 4. Start your online betting exchange journey

-A betting exchange is a subclass of UK betting sites where you aren't playing against "the house" and their fixed odds, but instead your betting battles take place against other punters.
+A betting exchange is a subclass of bookmakers, where you aren't playing against "the house" and their fixed odds, but instead, your betting battles take place against other punters.

 The only thing the bet exchange is doing is facilitating this, which is why the odds at exchange betting sites can often be much more lucrative than at traditional bookmakers.
 The profit of the site comes from a tiny, 1-5% commission they get from all bets made.